gveran22/MetaIBS/scripts/analysis-individual/Zhu-2019/01_Dada2-Zhu_Notes.md

 ## Filtering
-- **primer removal**: fastq files deposited on the SRA/ENA databases don't contain Ilumina headers, which are needed to merge paired reads later on (if there is a different number of forward and reverse reads for each sample).
-Thus, primer sequences could not be removed.
+- **primer removal**: as about half the samples don't contain any primers in the reverse reads, primers were not removed.
+However, we will try to cut the FWD primer from the infered ASVs later on.
 - **quality filtering**: \~80% of reads are kept

 ## Learn error rates